Architect, urbanist Teddy Cruz to speak about ‘Cross-Border Citizens’ April 9 at ISU

-Teddy Cruz is an American architect, urbanist and professor of public culture and urbanization in the Department of Visual Arts at the University of California, San Diego.
-He is known internationally for his urban research on the Tijuana/San Diego border, advancing border neighborhoods as sites of cultural production from which to rethink urban policy, affordable housing and public space.
-Cruz studied at Rafael Landivar University, Guatemala City; California State Polytechnic University, San Luis Obispo, and Harvard Graduate School of Design.
+Cruz is a professor of public culture and urbanization in the Department of Visual Arts at the University of California, San Diego.
+He is known around the world for his urban research on the Tijuana/San Diego border, advancing border neighborhoods as sites of cultural production from which to rethink urban policy, affordable housing and public space.

-Cruz is principal of Estudio Teddy Cruz + Fonna Forman, a research-based political and architectural practice based in San Diego, in partnership with University of California, San Diego political theorist, Fonna Forman.
-Cruz and Forman lead a variety of urban curatorial initiatives, including the Civic Innovation Lab to rethink public space and civic engagement; the UCSD Cross-Border Initiative to promote research and practice focused on regional territories of poverty; and the UCSD Community Stations to foster corridors of knowledge exchange between the university and marginalized communities.
+He also is a principal of Estudio Teddy Cruz + Fonna Forman, a research-based San Diego political and architectural practice, in partnership with University of California, San Diego political theorist Fonna Forman.
+Cruz and Forman lead a variety of urban curatorial initiatives, including the Civic Innovation Lab to rethink public space and civic engagement; the UCSD Cross-Border Initiative to promote research and practice focused on regional territories of poverty; and the UCSD Community Stations to foster knowledge exchange between the university and marginalized communities.

 Additionally, they collaborated with former Bogota Mayor Antanas Mockus to develop the Bi-national Citizenship Culture Survey, an unprecedented protocol that surveyed cross-border civic infrastructure, public trust and social norms, to generate new shared urban policies between the municipalities of San Diego and Tijuana as well as collaborative strategies for cross-border urban intervention.